MichaelPoP/notes-1/api_and_ajax/README.md

 ## Building from yesterday's lesson

+- Use jQuery's functions for calling APIs
-- Set up Node/Express app
+- Set up a web page
     - Clone repo from [https://github.com/wdi-sf-fall/omdb_in_class](https://github.com/wdi-sf-fall/omdb_in_class)
-- Set up form & route for a movie search
-- Have handler call OMDB API
+- Have page call OMDB API
-- Render results in a template
+- ~~Render results in a template~~

 ## Questions to ask yourselves

 - Do you know what API stands for?
 - Do you know of any APIs?
 - Have we used any APIs in class yet?
-- Have we had our client-side code talk to our server-side code?
+- ~~Have we had our client-side code talk to our server-side code?~~

 ## Application Programming Interface

 Programs talking to (i.e., interfacing with) each other.

-- Browser <-> Browser (e.g., Your JS calls Google Maps)
+- Browser <-> Browser (e.g., Your JS talks to Google Maps within the browser)
 - Browser <-> Server (e.g., Your JS calls your server)
-- Server <-> Server (e.g., Your server calls someone else's)
+- Server <-> Server (e.g., Your server calls someone else's server)
 - Server <-> Database (e.g., Even your database has an API)

 ### Keyword: Interface